-The new NBRP exhibition titled “Baseball’s Bridge to the Pacific: Celebrating the Legacy of Japanese American Baseball” pays tribute to the 80th anniversary of Executive Order 9066 and the 150th anniversary of US-Japan Baseball diplomacy (1872-2022).
+The NBRP exhibition titled “Baseball’s Bridge Across the Pacific: Celebrating the Legacy of Japanese American Baseball” pays tribute to the rich legacy of Nikkei (Japanese American) pioneers and the important role of US-Japan Baseball diplomacy.
 It consists of historical panels and prewar artifacts that chronicle the introduction of baseball to Japan in the early 1870’s to the first Japanese American teams in 1903, the early tours by these Nikkei teams to Asia starting in 1914 helped usher in the start of professional baseball in Japan in 1936.

 Need to contact us for an educational curriculum?